SputterGlow Brochure

 System for Thin Film, Sputter, PVD, Thin Film Deposition, Vacuum Coating, Metallic or Dielectric Thin Film Deposition.

 The Glow Research SputterGlow is a flexible sputter deposition system designed to process 200mm wafers, 156mm x 156mm solar cells or smaller wafers–including pieces of wafers.
 The SputterGlow can have up to three interchangeable process stations (each station can be configured for heating, sputter deposition or sputter etching).
-The SputterGlow was originally designed to deposit Si3N4 antireflective coatings on photovoltaic cells.
+The SputterGlow was originally designed to deposit Si3N4 antireflective coatings on photovoltaic cells and can be used to sputter deposit a wide range of dielectrics or metals.

-Photovoltaic researchers have found the SputterGlow to be an excellent alternative to Plasma Enhanced Chemical Vapor Deposition (PECVD) for this application because the SputterGlow process does not require Silane (SiH4) for nitride deposition.
+Photovoltaic engineers have found the SputterGlow to be an excellent alternative to Plasma Enhanced Chemical Vapor Deposition (PECVD) because the SputterGlow process does not require Silane (SiH4) for nitride deposition.

 Flexibility